mlswg/mls-protocol/draft-ietf-mls-protocol.md

 } Commit;
 ~~~~~

-A group member that has observed one or more proposals within an epoch MUST send
+A group member that has observed one or more valid proposals within an epoch MUST send
 a Commit message before sending application data.
 This ensures, for example,
 that any members whose removal was proposed during the epoch are actually
 removed before any application data is transmitted.